• Browse topics

 What is the impact of a memory leak?

-A memory leak in a Node.js application can have serious consequences for its performance and stability.
+A memory leak in an application can have serious consequences for its performance and stability.
 If the process continues to consume more and more memory over time, it can eventually result in an out-of-memory error, causing the process to crash.
-Just like with the application Jacob was pentesting.
-Not only can the application that contains the leak crash but other applications might panic too if they are not able to allocate new memory.
+Not only can the application that contains the leak crash but other applications might panic too, if they are not able to allocate new memory.

 Additionally, memory leaks can lead to slower performance as the process spends more time managing and garbage collecting the increasing amount of memory it is using.
 This leads to decreased responsiveness and a poor user experience.